edrdesigner/edrdesigner/README.md

 I´m a front-end developer

  - 💜 In love with React, React Native and Node
- - 🚀 Currently learning and improving skills with the @rocketseat community (Javascript, TypeScript and more)
+ - 🚀 Currently learning and improving skills with  @rocketseat community (Javascript, TypeScript and more)
  - 🔭 I’m currently working at WealthSystems
  - 🎨 Sometimes I design sites/apps/logos